Five Major Mental Disorders Share Genetic Roots

 Cross-Disorder Group of the Psychiatric Genomics Consortium.
 Identification of risk loci with shared effects on five major psychiatric disorders: a genome-wide analysis.
 The Lancet, February 28, 2013

-Bruce Cuthbert, Ph.D., director of NIMH’s Division of Adult Translational Research, explains the significance of the Consortium study findings for diagnosis and treatment of mental illnesses.
+Bruce Cuthbert, Ph.D., director of NIMH’s Division of Adult Translational Research, explains the significance of recent study findings for diagnosis and treatment of mental illnesses.